-Meet Your Guide: Malcolm Wade
+Meet Your Walking Guide: Malcolm Wade

 How did you get into active travel?

-I retired from full time employment in the automotive industry when I was 52 (4 years ago!) and decided to use my leadership and mentoring skills in the outdoors.
+I retired from full time employment in the automotive industry when I was 52 (several years ago!) and decided to use my leadership and mentoring skills in the outdoors.
 I began to lead overseas expeditions to third world countries combining travel with project work and I enjoyed it so much, I sought more opportunities.

 What is it about active and adventure travel that fascinates you?

 I particularly enjoy experiencing different cultures and making the expedition all come together when faced with difficult situations such as language, culture, and lack of structure that we are so used to in the UK.
 I also enjoy giving something back to the area by undertaking community projects such as building accommodation, providing water and sanitation, developing schools, and teaching children.
 Life is so challenging in many of the countries that I visit and help is so appreciated and meaningful – it also makes me feel good in that I'm giving back to an area that I have enjoyed so much.